 At this point, osteosarcoma has only shown itself in patients taking Forteo if those same patients are undergoing (or have undergone) some form of radiation therapy involving the bones.
 But there may be other contraindications, too – once again, no one really knows as yet.
 A 2010 University of Texas study concludes, “Although teriparatide reduces osteoporosis-related fractures in select patient populations, important contraindications, such as prior radiation exposure, should be considered before use.”1

 You can’t expect to “trick” your body with synthetic substances that mimic natural ones and not suffer some consequences.

 So it seems that the question, “What is the Forteo (Teriparatide) injection?” cannot be answered completely.
 The answers we do have are dubious at best, frightening at worst.
 I urge you not to become part of a drug experiment.
 Instead, look to natural means to get your osteoporosis under control.
 It can be done.
 You don’t need to risk cancer or other damaging side effects to treat a condition that is not a disease.
-The Save Our Bones Program is scientifically-proven, physician-approved, and 100% safe, something that most certainly can’t be said about Forteo!
+The Osteoporosis Reversal Program is scientifically-proven, physician-approved, and 100% safe, something that most certainly can’t be said about Forteo!